POET LAUREATE OF EDGEFIELD:

-The first project, undertaken with Town Archivist Tricia Glenn
+The first project of the Laureateship in 2015, undertaken with Town Archivist Tricia Glenn

-, is to place poetry posters in the Town Square's store front windows.
+, was to place poetry posters in the Town Square's store front windows.
 Appropriate excerpts from the anthology Lovely Village of the Hills

 Here is an example:

-The installation ceremony for the Poet Laureateship was held in the parlor of The Discovery Center in Edgefield on April 23, 2015, Shakespeare's birthday.
-The charming ceremony included readings by the winners of the student Spring Into Poetry contest, held by the elementary, middle and high schools in the District for the occasion.
+The installation ceremony for the inaugural Poet Laureateship was held in the parlor of The Discovery Center in Edgefield on April 23, 2015, Shakespeare's birthday.
+The charming ceremony included readings by the winners of the student Spring Into Poetry contest, held by District elementary, middle and high schools for the occasion.
 Shakespeare himself made a surprise appearance.
 Friends of the Library provided refreshments on the porch.

-A sandwich Poem Board, built by local craftsman, Max Shanks, sits outside the Edgefield County Public Library.
-Occasionally it will be moved to other locations around the town square.
-Each week a new Poem of the Week will be posted on the Poem Board.
+A sandwich Poem Board, built by local craftsman, Max Shanks, was installed outside the Edgefield County Public Library.
+A new Poem was regularly posted on the Poem Board.
 The first poem on the Board was a poem written by the Poet Laureate for the occasion of the installation ceremony, called "Edgefield is Another Name for Home."

 A Youth Poet Laureate

-will be selected from among the junior or senior student population of Edgefield County to honor and encourage student writing potential.
-The YPL will participate in poetry projects in libraries and schools in the County, and work closely with the Poet Laureate, Laurel Blossom, to promote poetry throughout the region and beyond.
+was selected each year (2015-16 and 2016-17) from among the junior or senior student population of Edgefield County to honor and encourage student writing potential.
+The YPL participated in poetry projects in libraries and schools in the County, and worked with the Poet Laureate, Laurel Blossom, to promote poetry throughout the region and beyond.

-On September 11, 2015 a seedling grown from an acorn from a swamp oak planted at the September 11 Memorial Park in New York will be planted in a ceremony at the newly expanded and beautiful National Wild Turkey Federation headquarters in Edgefield.
-The following poem, written by Poet Laureate Laurel Blossom, will be read on the occasion of the planting.
+On September 11, 2015 a seedling grown from an acorn from a swamp oak planted at the September 11 Memorial Park in New York, was planted in a ceremony at the newly expanded and beautiful National Wild Turkey Federation headquarters in Edgefield.
+The following poem, written by Poet Laureate Laurel Blossom, was read by the author on the occasion of the planting.